 When you need to find the best rewards credit card, for you may not have time to sift through dozens of card offers.
 Trying to make sense of how different rewards programs are structured and what the rates and fees are is daunting!

 Fortunately, we’ve done the hard work of comparing the top credit card rewards programs to pinpoint those cards that offer spenders the most bang for their buck.
-If you need a new rewards credit card, here are the ones we think are the best for 2016.
+If you need a new rewards credit card, here are the ones we think are the best for 2020.

 1. Chase Sapphire Preferred® Card

-2. Chase Freedom®
+2. Chase Freedom® credit card

 3. Capital One® Venture® Rewards Credit Card

 Annual Fee: $0 intro annual fee for the first year; $95 after that

 Frequent travelers will appreciate the no-muss, no-fuss approach the Capital One® Venture® Rewards Credit Card offers for earning travel rewards.
 With this card you earn unlimited 2X miles per dollar on every purchase.
 New Cardmembers who qualify enjoy a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel.

 Your miles are applied as travel credit against your statement so you can fly any airline, stay at any hotel, anytime; no blackout dates.
 Plus transfer your miles to over 15+ leading travel loyalty programs.

 There are no foreign transaction fees, which can be a money saver on purchases made abroad for individuals who travel outside the United States on a regular basis.
 There is a $0 intro annual fee for the first year; $95 after that.